Nicholas Ridley (martyr): Downfall (1553–5)

 On 2 February 1553 Cranmer was ordered to appoint John Knox, a Scot, as vicar of All Hallows, Bread Street in London, placing him under the authority of Ridley.
 Knox returned to London in order to deliver a sermon before the king and the court during Lent, after which he refused to take his assigned post.
-That same year, Ridley pleaded with Edward VI to give some of his empty palaces over to the city to house homeless women and children.
-One such foundation was Bridewell Royal Hospital, which is today known as King Edward's School, Witley.
+That same year, Ridley petitioned Edward VI to give some of his empty palaces over to the City of London (governed by the City of London Corporation) to house homeless women and children.
+The subsequent royal charter of 1553 (26 June, 7 Edw.
+VI) created three institutions Christ's Hospital, St Thomas' Hospital and the Bridewell Hospital.
+The latter subsequently changing its name to King Edward's School, Witley.

 Edward VI became seriously ill from tuberculosis and in mid-June the councillors were told that he did not have long to live.
 They set to work to convince several judges to put on the throne Lady Jane Grey, Edward's cousin, instead of Mary, daughter of Henry VIII and Catherine of Aragon and a Roman Catholic.
 On 17 June 1553 the king made his will noting Jane would succeed him, contravening the Third Succession Act.

 Ridley signed the letters patent giving the English throne to Lady Jane Grey.
 On 9 July 1553 he preached a sermon at St Paul's cross in which he affirmed that the princesses Mary and Elizabeth were bastards.
 By mid-July, there were serious provincial revolts in Mary's favour and support for Jane in the council fell.
 As Mary was proclaimed queen, Ridley, Jane's father, the Duke of Suffolk and others were imprisoned.
 Ridley was sent to the Tower of London.

 Through February 1554 Jane and her leading supporters were executed.
 After that, there was time to deal with the religious leaders of the English Reformation and so on 8 March 1554 the Privy Council ordered Cranmer, Ridley, and Hugh Latimer to be transferred to Bocardo prison in Oxford to await trial for heresy.
 The trial of Latimer and Ridley started shortly after Cranmer's with John Jewel acting as notary to Ridley.
 Their verdicts came almost immediately: they were to be burned at the stake.